-RIM: Dual-core BlackBerrys not coming any time soonAlex Wagner - Deputy Managing Editor, News Desk
+RIM: Dual-core BlackBerrys not coming any time soonAlex Wagner - Editorial Director of News and Content

 The BlackBerry PlayBook may powered by a dual-core processor like many of the other hot, new devices we've seen lately, but if you were hoping for RIM's smartphones to get the same treatment, you may be waiting for a while.
 In a recent interview, co-CEO Mike Lazaridis said that, while perfect for tablets like the PlayBook, multi-core processors aren't quite ready for use in handsets because of issues with the battery life, size, and cost.
 Don't expect to see a 4G BlackBerry any time soon, either, as RIM just doesn't see the point yet.
 Lazaridis also briefly touched on QNX and its arrival on BlackBerry smartphones, explaining that the interface will basically like using a tiny PlayBook.